vivekvardhan2810/Linear-Regression-Calculator/README.md

 ## Installation

 No installation is required.
-Simply download the files and open the index.html file in your web browser.
+Simply download the files and open the **'index.html'** file in your web browser.

+## Usage

+1. **Input Data**: Enter your data points in the text area.
+Each data point should be in the format x,y, with one point per line.
+For example:

+1,2
+2,3
+3,5
+4,4
+5,6

+2. **Calculate Regression**: Click the "Calculate Regression" button to calculate the best-fit linear equation.

+3. **View Results**: The equation of the regression line will be displayed, and the data points along with the regression line will be plotted on the canvas below.

+4. **Error Handling**: If no values are entered or if the values are not in the correct format, an error message will be displayed prompting the user to enter valid values.